chingu-voyages/voyage-project-tier1-solar-panel-planner/README.md

   - [ ] Users can submit requests with valid addresses, personal details, and timeslots.
   - [ ] Preferred timeslots are submitted but are not guaranteed.
   - [ ] Requests persist across sessions in local storage or IndexedDB.
-  - [ ] Users can cancel appointments using an application code sent to their email.

 - Admin Interface